 Your app is an asset, and most assets can be monetized.
-One can make money within an app by putting a price tag for a download, getting a subscription, using one-time in-app purchases, or putting ads inside.
+One can make money with an app by putting a price tag for the download, offering a subscription, using one-time in-app purchases, or putting ads inside.
 One can also consider selling.

 It might seem strange at first, but we think you should see your app as something representing value.
 Getting such a mindset would be a good start.

 In this article, we’ll cover major questions and reasons behind why you should sell your app.
-We’ll see where to sell, whom to sell, and how investors usually evaluate apps.
+We’ll see where to sell, who to sell to, and how investors usually evaluate apps.

 There might be numerous reasons: